Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 The voice takes a moment to consider this one.

-“I… Th-… What the hell, dude?!” he mutters through the dark a moment as Teapot Minion is more than a little sure he can see some strange, orange, gold, and greenish lights in the distance.
+“I… Th… What the hell, dude?!” he mutters through the dark a moment as Teapot Minion is more than a little sure he can see some strange, orange, gold, and greenish lights in the distance.
 If he could just get through this fog, he could identify them, he’s sure.

 “I… WELL, FOOL!
 GAY FOOL!
 I THINK YOU’LL SOON CHANGE YOUR TUNE ONCE YOU HAVE EXPERIENCED THE… THE DEADLIEST, MANLIEST, COOLEST HOLIDAY THAT’S EVER EXISTED.
-TIME TO GET SCARED, YOU LOSER!”
+TIME TO GET SCARED, YOU LOSER!” the voice finally answers with a venomous tone.

 At that, the fog begins to lift with an emotionally delicate laugh, as if simply doing its best to appear unhurt by Teapot Minion’s entirely offhand slight.